bzigterman/bzigterman.github.io/projects/weather.md

 - 39°
 - 38° dew point
-- Cloudy
+- Fog
 - 99% humidity
 - 2 mph wind
 - 86% cloud cover
 - 23 AQI 🟩
-- 0.08 inches of rain expected in the next 72 hours
+- 0.1 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>